jamiedean/fda-ntcp-models/README.md

 Details on the model training and validation can be found in the article:

 Functional data analysis applied to modeling of severe acute mucositis and dysphagia resulting from head and neck radiation therapy.
-Dean  JA et al. Int J Radiat Oncol Biol Phys 2016.
+Dean  JA et al. Int J Radiat Oncol Biol Phys 2016 in press (http://dx.doi.org/10.1016/j.ijrobp.2016.08.013).

 Please consider citing the above article in publications using the model.